A priori error estimates for finite element approximations of regularized level set flows in higher norms: Illustration of the line of arguments in the proof and overview of different error types

-At the beginning we would like to remark that our approach follows (excluding own previous work \cite{HK} where only error estimates in lower order norms compared to the present work are studied) a new and non standard route which leads to a complicated relation between involved parameters in our main result (which is of interest to potentially improve in future work).
+At the beginning we would like to remark that our approach follows ideas from \cite{HK} leading to a non-trivial relation between involved parameters (which one might potentially improve in future work).
 We devote the present section to an illustration of the underlying idea as well as its limitations.
-Our paper presents first error estimates which are meaningful for level sets and in this sense strongly desirable and they are also realistic in the sense that the level solution of the original (i.e. not regularized) equation admits higher regularity in several cases, see the outline below in this section about conditions leading to different regularity properties of the solution to the level set equation.
-We leave estimates of the regularization error in higher norms open for future work.

-In this section we argue only formally without precise domains of definition etc. which should serve as supplementing information to the independent and rigorous other sections of the paper.
-Note the very basic fact that actually three different types of equations are of relevance: the nonlinear, degenerate elliptic and possibly singular level set equation which models the original application of the evolution of level sets by a power of the mean curvature, the regularized equations \eqref{unified_equation} which are also nonlinear, but not singular and the linearized equations \eqref{201} with coefficients depending on the solution of the regularized equations.
-The last two mentioned types of equations also have their discrete counterparts \eqref{930} and \eqref{L-discrt} in the paper.

-We highlight several aspects of our approach.
-First, we would like to emphasize that we use the practically inconvenient $H^2$ conforming finite elements which are necessary if one wants to interpret the error estimate also on the level of the potentially smooth level set surface.
-We argue that it is of interest for a scheme appearing in the literature (here, originally in \cite{MR2350186}) to have {\it any} kind of theoretical full error estimate if there is no one so far, even if the error estimate is practically inconvenient.
+We argue formally.
+This should serve as supplementing information to the independent and rigorous other sections of the paper.